lowRISC/lowrisc-site/content/docs/minion-v0.4/environment.md

 Everything except using the FPGA boards should also work out-of-box in a virtual machine.

+This section is identical to the previous release, apart from the release name.
 For more details follow the
 [instructions of a previous tutorial](/docs/untether-v0.2/dev-env).